 - Funding to pay for guest speakers, poets, lecturers, etc. at ROMP events

-- Advertising: The museum is 6 years-old and is still working to ensure that people know it exists
+- Advertising: The museum is still working to ensure that people know it exists

 - Director Travel Expenses: ROMP Director Shaun Perkins travels the state and region when possible to promote ROMP at conferences, festivals and more.